 Dark energy could also intensify, resulting in a “Big Rip” scenario.
 From superclusters to atoms, dark energy effectively tears everything apart.
 This would happen at approximately 50 billion years.

-Alternatively dark energy could slow down.
-This deceleration would give gravity the upper hand and lead to a collapse.
+Alternatively, dark energy could slow down.
+This deceleration, ould give gravity the upper hand and lead to a collapse.
 And at 30 billion years, we could have what is known as a “Big crunch”.
 This could result in a new big bang from the cyclic universe scenario.

 The nature of universe is anything but simple, but cosmology has made leaps and bounds in such a short period of time because of technology and the rigors of the scientific method.
 If we can take anything from this invaluable knowledge, is that the march of scientific must continue…because the universe sure isn’t going to slow down and wait for us to catch up.